homoncul-ai/clbhub-ui/src/app/components/_global/std-mdb-form-textarea/README.md

 - `label`: string - Translation key for the label
 - `required`: boolean - Whether the field is required (default: false)
 - `disabled`: boolean - Whether the field is disabled (default: false)
+- `readonly`: boolean - Whether the field is read-only (default: false)
 - `rows`: number - Number of rows for the textarea (default: 4)
 - `maxlength`: number | null - Maximum length for the input (default: null)
 - `placeholder`: string - Placeholder text (default: "")